 1. Pub Crawl – for the ultimate cultural experience

-Without a doubt, one of the best things to do in Dingle is a good old-fashioned pub crawl.
+Without a doubt, one of the best things to do in Dingle is a good old-fashioned pub crawl, as Dingle is one of the towns that have the best pubs in Ireland.
 There are endless pubs to choose from, and given that the town is small in size, you can simply hop from one to the next.
 You may be thinking what to do in Dingle?
 This is the number one pick.

 Top contenders for best bar in Dingle include Dick Mack’s, as well as Foxy John’s, and The Dingle Pub.